Information processing theory: Emergence

 Information processing as a model for human thinking and learning is part of the resurgence of cognitive perspectives of learning.
 The cognitive perspective asserts that complex mental states affect human learning and behavior that such mental states can be scientifically investigated.
 Computers, which process information, include internal states that affect processing.
 Computers, therefore, provided a model for possible human mental states that provided researchers with clues and direction for understanding human thinking and learning as information processing.
-Overall, information-processing models helped reestablish mental processes –– processes that cannot be directly observed –– as a legitimate area of scientific research.
+Overall, information-processing models helped reestablish mental processes—processes that cannot be directly observed—as a legitimate area of scientific research.

-Major Theorists
+Major theorists

 George Armitage Miller was one of the founders of the field of psychology known as cognition.
-He played a large role when it came to the Information Processing theory.
-He researched the capacity of the working memory discovering that people can only hold up to 7 plus or minus 2 items.
+He played a large role when it came to the information processing theory.
+He researched the capacity of the working memory, discovering that people can only hold up to 7 plus or minus 2 items.
 He also created the term chunking when explaining how to make the most of our short-term memory.

-Two other theorists associated with the Cognitive Information Processing Theory are Richard C. Atkinson and Richard Shiffrin.
+Two other theorists associated with the cognitive information processing theory are Richard C. Atkinson and Richard Shiffrin.
 In 1968 these two proposed a multi-stage theory of memory.
 They explained that from the time information is received by the processing system, it goes through different stages to be fully stored.
 They broke this down to sensory memory, short-term memory, and long-term memory (Atkinson).

 Later in 1974 Alan Baddeley and Graham Hitch would contribute more to the information processing theory through their own discoveries.
 They deepened the understanding of memory through the central executive, phonological loop, and visuospatial sketch pad.
 Baddeley later updated his model with the episodic buffer.

-Atkinson and Shiffrin Model
+Atkinson and Shiffrin model

-The Atkinson and Shiffrin Model was proposed in 1968 by Richard C. Atkinson and Richard Shiffrin.
+The Atkinson–Shiffrin memory model was proposed in 1968 by Richard C. Atkinson and Richard Shiffrin.
 This model illustrates their theory of the human memory.
 These two theorists used this model to show that the human memory can be broken in to three sub-sections: Sensory Memory, short-term memory and long-term memory.